 The city of Sault Ste.
-Marie, set on the St. Marys River just a few hours west of Sudbury and a scenic day's drive from Thunder Bay, offers an ideal balance of urban energy and awe-inspiring outdoors.
+Marie, set on the St. Marys River just north of Michigan, a few hours west of Sudbury, and a scenic day's drive from Thunder Bay, offers an ideal balance of urban energy and awe-inspiring outdoors.
 A vibrant Northern Ontario hub, it boasts plenty of cultural and historical attractions while serving as the perfect gateway to some of North America’s most incredible natural sights.
 And there may be no better time of year to enjoy all of these than during the fall.
 As leaves start turning and the temperatures cool down, travelers will be well rewarded by making their way straight to “The Soo.”
 Here are a few fall experiences that await visitors:

 See the Hiawatha Highlands and Kinsmen Park on Two Wheels

 The Hiawatha Highlands offer the perfect backdrop for an exhilarating bike ride.
 The 31-kilometres of single track offers a variety of terrain—through trees or along rivers, smooth beginner trails or fast-moving downhills that will get any biker’s blood pumping.
 The trails will take you across the picturesque outcropping of the Canadian Shield and old-growth pine forests of the surrounding area.
 With the fall breeze keeping you cool, it’s a great way to immerse yourself in the area’s exciting outdoors.
 For expert biking advice and guided tours for every skill level visit Red Pine Tours.
-Whether it's a 2-hour tour or a full day excursion you're looking for, the friendly staff here can help.
+Whether it's a 2-hour tour or a full day excursion you're looking for, the friendly staff here will help.

 Take a Brewery Bike Tour Through Downtown SSM